bleonardb3/Think2020/README.md

+#Session #1221:
-## Session #1221: Explainability and Robustness of Machine Learning Models using IBM Toolkits
+##Bias, Explainability and Robustness of Machine Learning Models using IBM Toolkits

 ## Abstract: